.

 Penetration of

-the skin causes an itchy rash.
-With heavy infection, penetration of the
+larvae through the skin causes an itchy rash.
+With heavy infection, penetration

-by pneumonitis when the parasites reach the lung.
-The deposition of ova
+followed by pneumonitis when the parasites reach the lung.
+The deposition

-acute symptoms include fever, abdominal pain, cough, weight loss,
+symptoms include fever, abdominal pain, cough, weight loss, diarrhea and dysentery.

-and dysentery.
-Chronic infection may result in symptoms months to years
+Chronic infection may result in symptoms months to years later, with enlarged

-later, with enlarged liver and spleen, cirrhosis, ascites, and fits due
+liver and spleen, cirrhosis, ascites, and fits due to cerebral involvement.

 DIAGNOSIS:

-Screening for infection is possible by skin or serologic tests, but
+biopsy.
+Screening for infection is possible by skin or serologic tests,

 TREATMENT: